AllBitsEqual/articles/articles/2021/2021-02-22_ReactBootstrap-02.md

 ---

-But with all said and done, we've successfully hooked up our website with a mock api using a clean and scalable message pattern in redux, allowing for a readable and easy to understand message flow.
+But with all said and done, we've successfully hooked up our website with a mock API using a clean and scalable message pattern in redux, allowing for a readable and easy to understand message flow.

-Next time we will look at routing and page navigation in detail before we move on to layouting and styling our app with styled components and themes.
+Next time we will look at routing and page navigation in detail before we move on to applying layout and styling our app with styled-components and themes.